qualabs/video-headline/README.md

 ### Accessing the App

 Once the app is deployed you can access the web through the previously mentioned url.
 If you want to access the Admin web you need to add /admin to the app base URL.

+### Steps to destroy Videoheadline infrastructure

+1. Run deployment: `docker run -e AWS_ACCESS_KEY_ID=... -e AWS_SECRET_ACCESS_KEY=... -e AWS_SESSION_TOKEN=... -e AWS_DEFAULT_REGION=... -e PROCESS=destroy -it qualabs/video-headline-deploy`

+2. Once the destroy process has started through the console, you may be asked to confirm with a y/n, please confirm it.

 ## Table of extra contents